Jeon Boram: 2023–present: Solo activities in Japan

 In August 2023, Boram announced that she would be active in Japan.
 On September 22, she officially opened her Japan fanclub with the fandom name "BORAM CHA".
 The same day, she was announced to host her own new radio show named Boram's Annyong Entertainment G!G!G! on Shibuya Cross FM.
 The show will reportedly include an "in-depth 50 minutes of Japanese and Korean fashion, gourmet food, cosmetics".
 In October 2023, Boram announced through her official website that she would hold her first talk events "~Gathering at Boram~" in Japan on October 12 and 29.
 This marks her first event as a solo.
 Boram went to hold six fan events in Japan from October 12, 2023 to February 23, 2024.

 Endorsements

 Prior to her debut as a singer, Boram worked as a magazine model and served as a muse for various cosmetic brands including Luna Cosmetics.
-She also appeared as a CF model for The National Public Relations Agency.
+In 2006, she appeared as a CF model for The National Public Relations Agency.
 In 2010, Boram filmed a CF for Cass beer alongside 2PM.
+In 2018, Boram appeared in a promotional video for make-up brand Moremo, which was advertised through the Chinese marketplace Pinduoduo's.
+The commercial featured several international figures, including Super Junior and Angelababy.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around 400 million won, one of the highest in the industry.